M336G/NotEnoughWoodenItems/README.md

 # Not Enough Wooden Items

+# Mod is now discontinued.
+Thanks for playing!

 ![NEWI Mod Presentation Image](https://github.com/M336G/NotEnoughWoodenItems/assets/75208577/13493a18-f75d-44fb-9408-42f05537bd8f)

 Not Enough Wooden Items (or NEWI) is a Fabric mod that focus on adding more wooden tools and weapons to the game, which are better than the already existent ones.
 Currently, this mod adds 6 new tools and weapons tiers, in order from the least powerful to the most powerful: